Table of contents

 What is a Heat Pump?

 A heat pump is a device that transfers heat from the outside to the inside of your home, or vice versa, using a small amount of energy.
 It works on the principle of heat transfer, rather than fuel combustion, making it an environmentally friendly heating option.
-According to the Energy Saving Trust, heat pumps can reduce heating bills by up to 40%, providing significant long-term savings.
+According to the Energy Saving Trust, heat pumps can reduce heating bills by up to 40%, providing worthwhile long-term savings.

 Types of Heat Pumps Available in the UK